domwagner/academic-kickstart/content/home/theses.md

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 33  # Order that this section will appear.

-title = "Publications"
+title = "Theses"
 subtitle = ""

 [content]
   # Page type to display.
 E.g. post, talk, or publication.